Health Interventions in Fragile and Conflict-Affected Settings - PgCert

 Structure and exit awards

 You can opt to study for the PgCert (60 credits) or you can also register as an associate student to complete a single module for CPD.
 On completion of a single module, you may wish to complete further modules and progress your studies to a named award.
-A variety of modules can be studied, for example: Psychosocial Interventions for Displaced Populations or Forced Displacement and Integration Module.
+For the PgCert, in addition to the compulsory modules, a variety of modules can be studied, including our Forced Displacement and Integration Module.
 Contact IGHD for more information.

 Teaching, learning and assessment

-Teaching is comprised of a combination of lectures, seminars, tutorials, case studies, simulation exercises and projects.
+Teaching is delivered face-to-face and online (asynchronous) and comprised of a combination of lectures, seminars, tutorials, case studies, discussion board, simulation exercises and projects.
 Assessment is continuous and incorporates assignments, action plans, projects and presentations.

 Teaching hours and attendance